 Anglicanism traveled abroad with British colonial expansion.
 In 1578, near present-day Iqaluit, NU, a chaplain celebrated the Eucharist as a member of Martin Frobisher’s Arctic expedition.
 This was the first Anglican Eucharist in what is now Canada, but it wasn’t until the 18th and 19th centuries that Anglicanism truly took hold, as military chaplains, Loyalists, and British immigrants fanned out and settled across the growing colony.
 Missionaries arrived as well, endeavouring to meet the spiritual needs of settlers and to evangelize Indigenous Peoples.

-Gradually the Canadian church carved out its own identity.
+Gradually the Canadian Anglican church carved out its own identity.
 In 1787, Charles Inglis of Nova Scotia became the first bishop in British North America.
-More dioceses cohered as the population grew, and in 1893, the dioceses created the national body of General Synod.
+More dioceses formed as the population grew, and in 1893, those dioceses created the national body of General Synod.
 In 1955, the church changed its name from “the Church of England in the Dominion of Canada” to “the Anglican Church of Canada.”

-Today the Anglican Church of Canada is an independent, self-governing church in communion with the other 44 churches of the worldwide Anglican Communion.
+Today the Anglican Church of Canada is a self-governing church with 44 other churches worldwide in the Anglican Communion.
 It includes more than 500,000 members in nearly 1,700 parishes, and like Canada, the church has become culturally diverse.
 On any given Sunday the tradition of common prayer is expressed across Canada in many languages, including Inuktitut, French, Spanish, and Cree.

 For a list of Frequently Asked Questions about the Anglican Church of Canada, click HERE!